gadielMa/stori/README.md

 This is a project developed by [Gadiel Malagrino](https://github.com/gadielMa).
 The system processes a file `txns.csv` which contain a list of debit and credit transactions on an account.
 The system process the file and send summary information to a user in the form of an email.

+### Description

+No `unit tests` requested.

+In this project I decided on a 3-layer scaffold.

+The first layer `cmd`, contains the initial configuration of the project and a `write` folder where the POST, PUT, etc. are.

+The GET or DELETE, etc., would be in the "read" folder.
+This is to separate the flows into different golang instances and help the processor.

+The second layer is `service`, where the business logic is, there are also the `interfaces` to the repositories.
+This way we always put the interfaces on a layer before using them.

+The last layer is `repositories`, where the uses of external services and interactions with the databases are.

+I didn't need to create my own Docker images, since my `Dockerfile` was very simple.

+Although it is bad practice, I decided to write the `.env` file for reference.
+And only by modifying the `MAIL_TO` will you receive the email.

+I also wrote down my `EMAIL_FROM PASSWORD` from my old university email, in case you don't know how to get one...

+The email service chosen was `GMAIL`, so please choose a Gmail account.

+The name of the database used is "postgres" since it is a database that is already created within the `postgres:latest` image.

 **Language:** [go1.21.x](https://tip.golang.org/doc/go1.21)

 <img src="https://i.imgur.com/3elNhQu.png" alt="">